MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/optical.md

 <a name="objectives"></a>
 #### Objectives:

-* Long working distance: 5x (cannot be used in polarized observation mode), 10x, 20x, 40x
+* Long working distance: 3x (cannot be used in polarized observation mode), 10x, 20x, 40x
-* Extra long working distance: 1x, 5x, 10x __double check these!!__
+* Extra long working distance: 1x, 3x, 10x
 * Instructions to replace objective unit are on page 11 of the [Quick Reference Guide](https://www.dropbox.com/scl/fi/npmn40ndidrc329ev1eze/DSX1000_QRG_EN_AX9342_03.pdf?rlkey=qwg423vnbo5o3811uyjbzhmlh&dl=0)

 There is an internal optical zoom system that boosts magnification from 14-140x, so total magnification will be (external objective) * (internal zoom factor), for a range of about 14x to 5600x depending on configuration used.